siko74/AzureNotebooks/environment/ReadMe.md

 ### Instructions

-1. Copy the contents of this fodler (\environment) to your machine.
+1. Copy the contents of this folder (\environment) to your machine.
 2. Invoke `sh install.sh`

 ## Known Issues